-We have confirmed our understanding of the decommissioning provision estimation process, including an assessment of the control environment;

-- we engaged our EY decommissioning specialist in our meetings with management and external experts to ensure that we challenge the appropriateness of assumptions applied by external expert and management with the greater knowledge in decommissioning and restoration activities; - we assessed the objectivity and competency of the specialist used in estimating the decommissioning provision and compare the results of management's estimation to that of the specialist; - we verified the completeness of the cost estimate data by corroborating work performed in other areas of the audit, including oil and gas reserves and impairment testing of PP&E, where applicable; - we tested the key cost assumptions that have the most significant impact on the overall decommissioning provision, with a focus on the estimated well costs.
-We tested the appropriateness of assumptions by comparing costs to external specialist estimates and other available benchmarks; and - we engaged EY valuation specialist to test the appropriateness of the discount rate assumptions.
+Risk Our response to the risk Key observations communicated to the Audit Committee Estimation of Ghana decommissioning provision \$323.5m (2019: £365.6m) We have confirmed our understanding of the decommissioning provision estimation process, including an assessment of the control environment; Based on the audit procedures performed and evidence obtained Refer to the Audit Committee Report (page 51); Accounting policies (page 107); and Note 21 of the Consolidated Financial Statements (page 131) Decommissioning provisions are we engaged our EY decommissioning specialist in our meetings with management and external experts to ensure that we challenge the appropriateness of assumptions applied by external expert and management with the greater knowledge in decommissioning and restoration activities; we are satisfied that the Ghana decommissioning provision is appropriate. based on a number of estimates and assumptions that are impacted by future activities, economic factors and the legislative environments in which we assessed the objectivity and competency of the specialist used in estimating the decommissioning provision and compare the results of management's estimation to that of the specialist; Tullow operates.
+We have considered the estimating of the decommissioning provision for the Ghana operated assets a key audit matter as it involves a number of estimates and the overall we verified the completeness of the cost estimate data by corroborating work performed in other areas of the audit, including oil and gas reserves and impairment testing of PP&E, where applicable; quantum of the provision as at 31 December 2020 is large when compared to materiality.
+The risk has remained consistent vith the prior year. - we tested the key cost assumptions that have the most significant impact on the overall decommissioning provision, with a focus on the estimated well costs.
+We tested the appropriateness of assumptions by comparing costs to external specialist estimates and other available benchmarks; and we engaged EY valuation specialist to test the appropriateness of the discount rate assumptions.
 Our audit response was primarily performed by the primary audit team.
 Our audit procedures over this risk area covers 100 per cent of the reported risk amount.